qriouslad/debug-log-manager/README.md

 Log PHP, database and JavaScript errors via WP_DEBUG with one click.
 Conveniently create, view, filter and clear the debug.log file.

+### What Users Say

+_"Proactively finding and fixing errors is essential to running a successful site...
+I have used a couple of other logger plugins and **this is by far the best one**."_ ~[Brian Henry](https://wordpress.org/support/topic/must-have-plugin-485/)

+_"**Another massive time-saving tool.**"_ ~[Jeff Starr](https://digwp.com/2023/06/plugins-troubleshoot-debug-wordpress/)

+_"This is a great plugin for dev especially for people who tinker in the code.
+Not only does it help debug things, it's a great way to learn what kinds of mistakes you commonly make, and avoid them in the future.
+Great job Bowo!"_ ~[PK Son](https://wordpress.org/support/topic/great-for-dev/)

 ## Description

 Debug Log Manager allows you to: